10 Amazing Comics and Graphic Novels by Canadians

 I've read 398 comics and graphic novels.

 I've been making up for lost time.
 I only fully discovered them a few years ago as curator of Hart House Library, a Harry Potter-esque reading room on University of Toronto's campus.
 I decided to triple that library's graphic novel collection.
 To build my knowledge of Canadian comics, I read and read and read.
 Three years later, I'm still reading.

-Toronto Public Library's new TD Gallery exhibit, Alter Ego: Comics and Canadian Identity runs May 12 - July 29, 2018.
-It got me thinking about my favourite Canadian comics and graphic novels.
+Toronto Public Library's exhibit Alter Ego: Comics and Canadian Identity (May 12 - July 29, 2018) got me thinking about my favourite Canadian comics and graphic novels.

 I limited myself to ten.
 Each one is written or illustrated — sometimes both — by a Canadian.
 (This list is for older teens and adults.
 Amazing all-ages comics by Canadians also exist, like Alex A.'s Super Agent Jon le Bon, John Martz's Burt's Way Home and Ashley Spire's Binky the Space Cat.)

 And sorry, I didn't have the heart to rank them...

 Jeff Lemire (Sweet Tooth, Underwater Welder, Essex County, Roughneck) co-created this smart, fast-paced science fiction series.
 Some of Lemire's other works evoke the wilderness of his Canadian homeland, but this space opera jumps from planet to planet.
 After a calamitous attack by mysterious robots, the United Galactic Council outlaws all androids.
 The key to unlocking the mystery of the attack seems to be held by a companion robot, TIM-21, who (which?) survived the "robot genocide."
 There are a bunch of plot twists, making the comic feel like a binge-worthy TV series.
 It hooked me, and I love it for that.
 Full disclosure: I'm a sci-fi fan.
 (See six books Lemire recommends.)